 In Math Learning Project, I wrote in somewhat vague terms about my current math learning project.
 “Learning math” means different things to different people, so it’s unclear exactly what such a goal might mean in my case.
 Indeed, given that I have a Ph.D. in theoretical physics, by most people’s standards I already “know math”.

 In this post, I offer some details about what my math learning goals are, including both realistic goals and stretch goals.
-In a couple of planned future posts, I’ll discuss strategies and resources I’m planning to use to accomplish these goals.
+In subsequent posts, I discuss strategies and resources I’m using to accomplish these goals.

 My main focus in this project is on traditional academic (pure) mathematics at the intermediate and advanced undergraduate level, and possibly at the graduate level as well.
 As noted in my previous post, these topics include things like number theory, abstract algebra, topology, differential geometry, algebraic geometry, and complex analysis.